 It’s the GFGPlan.

 GFGPlan puts your interests first.
-There is an administrative fee of £195.00 (and £25 of that is donated to the Good Funeral Guide).
-Other than that, we make no deductions whatever from the money you give us to look after for you.
+There is an administrative fee of £195.00.
+That’s it.
+Other than that, there are no deductions whatever from the money placed in the GFG Plan pot.
 Zilch.
 Not one penny is spent on salaries, nobody gets a commission, and there are no free pens.

 Read about it here.